-Ql14 (Ho Chi Minh Road) – The Ho Chi Minh Road is the one and only “must do” road in Vietnam.
-This should be done at all costs and your entire holiday should be based around fitting this road in.
-A phenomenal mountain road used as a secret war trail in times gone by.
+Ql14 (Ho Chi Minh Road) – The Ho Chi Minh Road is the one and only “must-do” road in Vietnam.
+This should be done at all costs, and your entire holiday should be based around fitting this road in.
+It is a phenomenal mountain road used as a secret war trail.
 It is a remarkable piece of engineering surrounded by spectacular beauty.
-It loosely connects the ancient town of Hoi An and the caves of Phong Nha, this road is simply a remarkable piece of holiday to be had.
+It loosely connects the ancient town of Hoi An and the caves of Phong Nha.

-The town of Mai Chau or Pù Luông – Ninh Binh is the famous tourist town in the area.
-However to access Ninh Binh on route from Hanoi puts a driver on a brutal two day highway drive.
+The town of Mai Chau or Pù Luông – Ninh Binh is a famous tourist town in the area.
+However, to access Ninh Binh from Hanoi puts a driver on a brutal two-day highway drive.
 A much better option is to stay west on the Laos border and visit the stunning rice paddies of Pu Luong or the authentic small village of Mai Chau.

 The North – Must do highlights

-DT204 – Loosely speaking it connects Cao Bang to Ha Giang.
+DT204 – Loosely speaking, it connects Cao Bang to Ha Giang.
 This road is remote and beautiful.
-It climbs some remarkably steep cliff edges.
+It climbs some remarkable cliff edges.
 It isn’t a road for beginners, but it is all paved and mostly drivable.
 It will give some drivers a scare at some of its steep descents.